 How much hazard coverage do you need?

 How much will it cost to replace your home if it’s totally lost to a disaster?
-That’s how much hazard coverage you need.
-That dollar amount should take into account the cost of your home, the value on the current market and the cost to replace the contents of your home.
+That’s how much hazard coverage you need to ensure you are financially protected from a catastrophic loss.
+The insured value should take into account the cost of your home, its current market value and the cost to replace the contents of your home.
+Your insurance agent can help you determine how much coverage you need.

 Companies that offer hazard insurance

-Any company that offers homeowners insurance offers hazard insurance.
-That includes most of the major insurance companies, like Nationwide, Allstate, State Farm, Hartford, Liberty Mutual and others.
+Any property insurer that offers homeowners coverage includes hazard insurance.
+This includes national and regional insurance companies, like Nationwide, Allstate, State Farm, Hartford, Liberty Mutual and others.
 Check around to determine what companies service your state or area and go from there.
+Your local insurance agent can help you get multiple quotes to compare coverages and premium costs.
+You can also use online quoting tools when starting your insurance shopping experience.